lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ID_CRED_R and ID_CRED_I are transported in message_2 and message_3, respectively, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
 They are used to identify and optionally transport credentials:

-* ID_CRED_R is intended to facilitate for the Initiator to retrieve the authentication credential CRED_R and the authentication key of R.
+* ID_CRED_R is intended to facilitate for the Initiator retrieving the authentication credential CRED_R and the authentication key of R.

-* ID_CRED_I is intended to facilitate for the Responder to retrieve the authentication credential CRED_I and the authentication key of I.
+* ID_CRED_I is intended to facilitate for the Responder retrieving the authentication credential CRED_I and the authentication key of I.

 ID_CRED_x may contain the authentication credential CRED_x, but for many settings it is not necessary to transport the authentication credential within EDHOC.
 For example, it may be pre-provisioned or acquired out-of-band over less constrained links.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since the authentication credentials are integrity protected.